sleak-lbl/weekly-emails/items/cudatrain.md

 its programming model.
 Each part will include a 1-hour presentation and example exercises.
-The exercises are meant to reinforce the material from the presentation and can be completed during a 1-hour hands-on session following each lecture (for in-person participants) or on your own (for remote participants).
-OLCF and NERSC will both be holding in-person events for each part of the series.
+The exercises are meant to reinforce the material from the presentation and can be completed during a 1-hour hands-on session following each lecture via teleconference or on your own. **The entire event will be online exclusively for this and the following event.**

 The third training in the series, on Fundamental CUDA Optimization, will introduce users to optimization strategies related to kernel launch configurations, GPU latency hiding, global memory throughput, and shared memory applicability.

-Following the presentation will be a hands-on session where in-person participants can complete example exercises meant to reinforce the presented concepts.
+Following the presentation will be a hands-on session where participants can complete example exercises meant to reinforce the presented concepts.

 Registration for part 3 **closes this Wednesday, March 11**.
 For more information (including registration information) please see